-Graphics or Links is any artwork element that is used in the document that may need to be sent with the native files.
-Save all elements in CMYK color mode not RGB, colors on screen will shift somewhat in the conversion (e.g. blue on screen will be bright blue but when converted to CMYK it will be more dull and may turn to purple.)
+Graphics or Links is an artwork element that is used in the document that may need to be sent with the native files.
+Save all elements in CMYK color mode not RGB, colors on the screen will shift somewhat in the conversion (e.g. blue on the screen will be bright blue but when converted to CMYK it will be duller and may turn to purple.)
 The Pantone book will provide several colors that are achievable in CMYK and will give you a good reference of what the final print will look like.
 (See Color Setup for more information.)

-Resources is another name for all graphics files and fonts that are used in original layout program.
-These images, links and fonts should be included with native files. (e.g. InDesign, Quark) If files are not included low res screen shots will be included in document, and most likely we will be contacting you about low quality.
+Resources is another name for all graphics files and fonts that are used in the original layout program.
+These images, links, and fonts should be included with native files. (e.g. InDesign, Quark) If files are not included, low res screenshots will be included in the document, and most likely we will be contacting you about the low quality.

-- Raster images consist of non-scalable pixels or dots that will blur when enlarged too much and can appear grainy or blurry on press.
+Raster images consist of non-scalable pixels or dots that will blur when enlarged too much and can appear grainy or blurry on the press.

-- Vector graphics consist of actual mathematical line formulas that can be scaled without loosing any clarity.
+Vector graphics consist of actual mathematical line formulas that can be scaled without losing any clarity.

 With raster image resolution at 72, the pixels that make up the image are easily viewable.

 Vector Images provide a resolution independent graphic that can be scaled to any size and remain clean and crisp in appearance.

 If the Image resolutions is altered to make it a higher resolution it will make the image appear blurry because there was not enough information in the file to properly scale the pixels up.